-I sensed a bit of closeness, they were not really convinced.
+I sensed a bit of skepticism, they were not entirely convinced.

 I went to meet them.

-It was a bit difficult find out where they live.The flat was hard to reach.
+It was a bit difficult find their flat.The flat was hard to reach.

 I had to walk through a path in a park, and the streets were not clear.

 When I arrived, I waited a few minutes outside.
 There was a garden outside.

 I rang the bell.
 Yasemin opened the door, giving me a smile.